-You bought your fancy new still column for moonshine, and it finally arrives on your doorstep.
+You bought your fancy new moonshine still column, and it finally arrives on your doorstep.
 Oh, the excitement!
 But wait… what are all these pieces?
 How do I get this darn thing together?

 So, here is our method of tower assembly that we would recommend starting with if you don’t know where else to start.